-A detailed look into the Jewish rite of reading, speaking, interpreting and how it relates to the Corinthian tongues controversy.
+A detailed look into the Jewish rite of reading, speaking, interpreting.
+Practices that set the liturgical framework for the Corinthian and later churches.

 The oldest Jewish text that attests to such a rite allegedly can be traced to Ezra the Scribe around 450 BC.
 It is found in the Biblical Book of Nehemiah chapter 8: